-The only other character that we know for sure survives Avengers 4 is Spider-Man.
-Most fans would have already assumed as much; Marvel literally just introduced Spider-Man, so they obviously aren’t going to kill him after just two years.
+The only other characters that we know for sure survive Avengers 4 are Spider-Man and Black Panther.
+Most fans would have already assumed as much; Marvel literally just introduced those two.

 But in case there were any doubts, Marvel has confirmed that a sequel to Spider-Man: Homecoming is on the way, scheduled for July 2019, just two months after Avengers 4.
 Apparently, that movie is going to deal with the immediate aftermath of Avengers 4; it picks up just a few minutes later.